Where to stay in Sicily

 It depends also on how many available days you have.

-With a short stay, I would consider booking my accommodation in Palermo and exploring from there
+With a short stay, I would consider booking my accommodation in one of the two cities and exploring from there

-In a week or more, I would book in Ortigia Island, if travelling with my partner only, or Fontane Bianche with the kids (beautiful beach).
+In a week or more, I would book in Ortigia Island, if travelling with my partner only, or Fontane Bianche with the kids.

 Is Catania or Palermo better?